luisrrc/Coursera_Capstone/README.md

 # Coursera_Capstone
-Ignore the "assingment week 3"
+# Segmenting and Clustering Neighborhoods in Toronto is the assingment for week 3.